Set debug mode

 deb[+|-] [speedMS]

-+ (QM 2.3.1) Start debug mode and continue.
-Will start step mode at first breakpoint.
++ (QM 2.3.1) | Start debug mode and run until a breakpoint, then start step mode. |

-- Continue.
-It does not start and does not end debug mode.
-Does not use speedMS.
+- | End step mode and run until a breakpoint.
+Does not start/end debug mode.
+Does not use speedMS. |

 Sets debug mode for current thread (running macro).